AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/performance.md

 ### removePerformanceCallback

 The `addPerformanceCallback` API will return a callback id, which an application can pass to `PublicClientApplication.removePerformanceCallback` to unregister that callback from receiving performance events.
-It will return a boolean indicating whether or the callback was successfully removed.
+It will return a boolean indicating whether or not the callback was successfully removed.

 #### Example